Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 The API uses the REST API standard.

-Now host is here: http://pdms.robin8.io.
+The host is here: http://pdms.robin8.io.

-API-methods:
+The API-methods:

 - [Create new account](#create-new-account)